blocktrail/blocktrail-wallet/README.md

  - Select the newest build in the Archives window and choose "Upload to App Store"
  - Follow steps ...

-### tips
+### tips to remember
-Remember to remove the old signed, zipped APK before running zipalign, it doesn't overrite the file.
+Remember to remove the old signed, zipped APK before running zipalign, it doesn't overwrite the file.

 ## License
 The Blocktrail Wallet source code is released under the GNU Affero General Public License.